zeek/spicy/doc/zeek.rst

 If everything looks right with the parsing, and the right events are generated too, then the final part is to check out the events that arrive on the Zeek side.
-To get Zeek to see an event that the plugin raises, you need to have at least one handler implemented for it in one of your Zeek scripts.
+To get Zeek to see an event that Zeek raises, you need to have at least one handler implemented for it in one of your Zeek scripts.
 You can then load Zeek's ``misc/dump-events`` to see them as they are being received, including